DayuanTan/AI-TensorFlow-Blockchain-Certificate/Blockchain_and_Business_Applications_and_Implications/week1-Re-achitecting-the-firm/module1.md

 hierarchy Cons:
 - The trouble is, in recent businesses history, hierarchies have often been ineffective.
 Managers often rise to a level where they lack the knowledge required for effective leadership.

+many hierarchical business structures have not been effective because:
+- Hierarchies have the propensity to kill creativity, undermine initiative, disempower human capital, and scapegoat responsibility through opacity
+- Managers often rise to a level of power where they lack the knowledge required for effective leadership
+- There is often a huge gap between executive pay and the value executives actually contribute

 how to build effective and innovative organizations? (troubles)
 - first generation of the Internet, the Internet of Information, helped these forward thinking managers to change the top-down assignment of work.